martins-jean/Real-time-data-processing-in-AWS/README.md

 4. To configure an external destination, we will use a Lambda function.
 The function code will then take the processed data and parse it into records in an Amazon DynamoDB table.
 The data includes the wind farm location, wind speed and the assigned anomaly score. <br> <br>
 5. To scan the DynamoDB table and filter for anomaly scores greater or equal to 2, we will use a second Lambda function.
 For each discovered anomaly, the function publishes a notification message to an SNS topic. <br> <br>
 6. Subscribers to the SNS topic receive a notification email each time an anomaly is identified so the maintenance can be alerted and dispatched as soon as possible to the affected wind farm. <br> <br>
-7. To further our analysis, we will create a new Kinesis Data Analytics application that will calculate the wind speed maximum for one of the wind farms.
 </p>

 ## Reproducibility guidelines